-North Carolina Teaching Fellows will receive up to $5,000 a semester in forgivable loans for a commitment to serve as a science, mathematics, or special education teacher.
+North Carolina Teaching Fellows receive up to $5,000 a semester in forgivable loans for a commitment to serve as a STEM, special education, or elementary education teacher in a North Carolina public school after graduation.

 Funding Amount & Academic Requirements